geri-b/ML-DataScience/Neural_Network/About.md

 ## Instructions

-#### PCA.py - includes the algorithm that reduced the dimension of the dataset
+#### PCA.py - includes the algorithm that reduced the dimensions of the dataset
-#### Normalize.py - file includes the normalization of data
+#### Normalize.py - includes the normalization of the data process
-#### NN.py - file includes the implementation of the Neural Network
+#### NN.py - includes the implementation of the Neural Network from scratch